oracle/oracle-database-operator/docs/privateai/access_privateai.md

 You can access the PrivateAI Container deployed in Kubernetes from an Oracle Database using PL/SQL Commands.
 You can use `dbms_vector.utl_to_embedding()` or `dbms_vector_chain.utl_to_embedding()` for this purpose.

-**Note:** Your Oracle Database version must be 23.26.0.0.0 (26ai) to access the PrivateAI Container.
+**Note:** Your Oracle database version must be Oracle AI Database 26ai (23.26.0.0.0) to access the PrivateAI Container.

-You need to follow the below steps:
+You must complete all of the following steps:

 ### Create wallet

 - Create a wallet on the Database Host using `orapki`
 - Copy the CA Certificate file from earlier step or the `cert.pem` file generated when you had run `pai_secret.sh` script, to the Database Host as `ca.crt` and add to the wallet using `orapki`
-- If you have more than 1 node then you need to execute the orapki commands on all Database Nodes
+- If you have more than one node, then you must run the `orapki` commands on all database nodes.

   ```sh
   rm -rf /home/oracle/wallet/*